frconor-ebook/meditations/_posts/2025-02-17-mortification.md

 St. Josemaría also says, "We must die through mortification and penance, so that Christ can live in us through Love.
-And then follow in the footsteps of Christ, with a zeal to co-redeem all mankind" (*Ibid*.).
+And then follow in the footsteps of Christ, with a zeal to co-redeem all mankind" (*ibid*.).

 We mortify ourselves to be more apostolic, to think more of others, to go out of our way, to deny ourselves little pleasures here and there